 The inaugural report, "Long-term view in a short-term world", addresses the increasing focus on long-term sustainability for businesses.

-This report focuses not just on the case for looking to a further horizon, but on the practical ways in which some long-term leaders are showing it can be done.
+This report focuses not just on the case for looking to a further horizon, but also on the practical ways in which leaders with a long-term vision are demonstrating that it can be done.

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.

 This article is prepared for the general information of interested persons.
 It is not, and does not attempt to be, comprehensive in nature.
 Due to the general nature of its content, it should not be regarded as legal advice.